TOUR LOCATIONS

 Let Chesapeake Ecotours help you plan your next water adventure.
-Most of our guided kayak tours take place on Urbanna Creek, a tributary of the Rappahannock River located about 10 miles from the Chesapeake Bay.
-The creek is home to diverse wildlife—from marine fish and invertebrates to birds, otters, mink, raccoons, and even dolphins.
-It's also rich in Native American, colonial, and 19-20th-century history, which can be included upon request.
+Most of our guided kayak tours take place on Urbanna Creek and Whiting Creek, tributaries of the Rappahannock River located about 10 miles from the Chesapeake Bay.
+The creeks are home to diverse wildlife—from marine fish and invertebrates to birds, otters, mink, raccoons, and even dolphins.
+The area is also rich in Native American, colonial, and 19-20th-century history.

 No prior paddling experience is required.
 All trips will begin with a 5-10 minute safety briefing and introduction to paddling.